 RSV Infections: Treatment

 - Use a fever reducer.
 Infants old enough for over-the-counter pain medications can have Tylenol or Motrin for fever and pain.
-Take a look at our handy dosage chart to learn more about what dose to give your child.
+Look at our handy dosage chart to learn more about what dose to give your child.

 - Keep your child hydrated.
 As with most illnesses, your child must get plenty to drink.
 Keeping them well-hydrated will help your child heal faster and avoid the clinic or emergency room.